Hassan Lok Sabha constituency

-Hassan Lok Sabha (lower house of Parliament) constituency is in Karnataka state in Southern India.
+Hassan Lok Sabha constituency Lok Sabha (lower house of Parliament) constituency is in Karnataka state in Southern India.
 The constituency was represented by Former Prime Minister H.D.
-Deve Gowda from 1991 to 1994, 1998 to 1999 and again from 2004 to 2019.
-This constituency comprises Hassan district and Kaduru Taluk in Chikmagalur district.
+Deve Gowda from 1991 to 1994, 1998 to 1999 and again from 2004 and 2014.
+This constituency comprises Hassan district and Kaduru Taluk in Chikmagaluru district.

-Vidhana Sabha segments
+Vidhana Sabha segments and demographics

 Hassan Lok Sabha constituency currently comprises the following eight Legislative Assembly segments:

+Demographics

+The constituency has nearly 78% rural and 22% urban voter base.
+The electorate is nearly 90% Hindus, 5% Muslims and rest others.
+Scheduled Castes and Scheduled Tribes constitutes 21.5% in the constituency.
+Hassan is one of the Lok Sabha constituences with Vokkaliga concentration in south Karnataka.